International schools explained

 - Teaching couples with or without dependents (usually a maximum of 2 preferred).

-For couples with only one teacher working, opportunities are often limited for their spouse.
+Many spouses of teachers struggle to find fulfilling career opportunities due to limited opportunities.
 Schools may be able to offer positions, such as school nurse or teaching assistant.
 Sometimes help is needed with after-school activities, etc. In developed countries like Hong Kong, it may be possible for your spouse to find employment.
 For self-employed spouses, who work from home, this can be perfect, just as long as there is great internet!

 Qualifications needed to succeed

 You must have a Bachelor of Education and have been teaching for at least 2 years.
 Schools will need copies of your transcript and results to secure a working Visa.
 There is some flexibility, in rare cases, for teachers who only have a Diploma of Teaching.
-Intern programs are offered in some schools to accept teachers without experience.
-Sometimes teachers with prior life experience may be offered a position without teaching experience.
+Some schools offer intern programs even if candidates haven’t taught before.
+Some schools may recognize the potential in candidates with diverse life experiences and offer opportunities even without traditional teaching qualifications.
 This is the exception rather than the rule.

 When you first begin teaching, it takes some time to perfect your craft.
 This can be challenging, even without moving overseas and starting everything from scratch.
 Also in Australia and New Zealand, new teachers are usually mentored and helped to gain confidence.
 In an international school, however, you are expected to hit the ground running.

-I hope you are now a little better informed.
-If you would like to know more about international schools and how to find a job, please get in touch.
+If you would like to know more about international schools and how to find a job, sign up with Search Associates.
+And if you have any questions, please get in touch.
 I would love to help you on your journey to an international school adventure!
 Nick